 There are two methods that we recommend.
 Here’s a detailed breakdown of each one.

 Method #1: List the top 3 usability problems

 The most obvious way of capturing your findings is to simply list the top 3 usability problems identified in the tests:

 There’s no need to write down everything you find.
 Guerrilla testing is about finding and fixing the most severe problems, not agonizing over every possible obstacle a user might encounter.
-And if you want to learn how to discover usability problems, watch this example video of Steve Krug explaining his approach (which is kind of like the blueprint for this post).
+And if you want to learn how to discover usability problems, watch this example video of Steve Krug explaining his approach (which is the blueprint for this post, in a nutshell).

 Method #2: Capture task completion

-A more sophisticated way of documenting your findings, is to capture the task completion for each of your participants.
+A more sophisticated way of documenting your findings is to capture the task completion for each tester.
 This is particularly useful if you need something to present to clients and other stakeholders.
 You can use the following designations:

 - If a user can perform the task quickly and with no trouble, mark it a 3.